Areas of Study in Geography and Native Studies

 Undergraduate Research Examples

-Basewatch (A People’s Geography of American Empire website)
+Basewatch (A People’s Geography of American Empire website of western WA bases)

 Fossil Fuel Connections (Resource Rebels website)